New Software Roles Drive

 Remember the joke about “What if Microsoft designed a bicycle?”
-In a similar spirit, ask yourself “What if machine, equipment and hardware OEMs designed a software business?
+In a similar spirit, ask yourself, “What if machine, equipment and hardware OEMs designed a software business?
 Or worse, a new software business model?”

 SOFTWARE AND HARDWARE ARE TWO DIFFERENT ANIMALS

-On its face it might not seem so outlandish that a hardware OEM, realizing much of its market is being overtaken by software, would decide to go into the software business itself.
+On its face it might not seem so outlandish that a hardware OEM, realizing that much of its market is being overtaken by software, would decide to go into the software business itself.
 In fact, this has already happened many times.

-And in many cases it has produced disastrous results.
+Unfortunately, in many cases it has produced disastrous results.

 That’s because the economics, design and development protocols, financial treatment, and scorekeeping of software creation are all diametrically opposed to those of hardware manufacturing.
 For physical equipment and machines, the product is paid for once and has to work from the moment it’s installed in the customer’s operating environment.
 Both the manufacturer and the customer know what to expect from the product and its performance—from its dimensions and weight to its reliability/MTBF, throughput, servicing, and so on.

 In software, on the other hand, users and customers pay on a monthly or similar basis for a continuing stream of new features, upgrades, patches and improvements, but with less predictable product performance parameters such as easier workflows, app integrations, self-configuration, automatic updates, faster onboarding, etcetera.